 Flux through the coil at the final phase,

-After integrating eq (3) on both of the side, we get
+After integrating equation (3) on both of the sides, we get

 Hence, the field strength is 0.75 T.

 Q 14.
 In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of permanent magnets.
 All these three (rod, rails and the magnetic field ) are in mutually perpendicular direction.
 There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed-loop =

 (i) Determine the polarity and the magnitude of the induced emf if we will keep the K open, and the rod will be moved with the speed of 12 cm/s in the direction shown in the figure.

 (ii) When the K was open is there any excess charge built up?
 Assume that K is closed then what will happen after it?